rehierl/node-tree-outliner/1-3-hierarchies/1-1-setups-of-sets.md

 Note that the above example is a setup.
-The example would however no longer be a setup, if number 3 would be removed from set C. That is, because this example would then turn into a multiset of sets (i.e. sets C and F would be identical, but still distinct sets - think in terms of distinct objects that represent the same "thing").
+The example would however no longer be a setup, if number 3 would be removed from set C. That is, because this example would then turn into a multiset of sets (i.e. sets C and F would be identical, but still distinct sets - i.e. distinct objects that represent the same set).

+Note that the expression "s in S" is a simplification which needs to be understood as: s is a set of elements, and as such an element of the set of sets P of the corresponding setup (i.e. "s in P").

 <!-- ======================================================================= -->
 ## Consistent setup (of sets)